 New Hampshire: Lake Winnipesaukee

-As the largest lake in New Hampshire, Lake Winnipesaukee has been a magnet for summer visitors for a long time and developed a wide array of fun things to do and see — including lake cruises, a boardwalk at Weirs Beach, the Mill Falls marketplace in Meredith, the turn-of-the century mansion at Moultonboro known as the “Castle in the Clouds” and the Gunstock Mountain Adventure Park in Gilford.
-And those are in addition to the swimming, fishing, boating, sailing, swimming and beach fun.
+As the largest lake in New Hampshire, Lake Winnipesaukee has been a magnet for summer visitors for a long time and developed a wide array of fun things to do and see in addition to the swimming, fishing, boating, sailing, swimming and beach fun.

 New Jersey: Pine Barrens Lakes

 While most of New Jersey’s beach reputation is built around saltwater beaches (and the Jersey Shore), it has lakes worth visiting too.
 Some of the most worthwhile are within the Pine Barrens Lakes region.
-Atsion Lake, for example, is part of the Wharton State Forest and offers swimming and camping in a wooded setting.
+Atsion Lake, for example, is part of the Wharton State Forest and offers swimming and campingg.
 Meanwhile, the Bass River State Forest (also within Pine Barrens) is home to Lake Absegami, where you can find camping, hiking, swimming, boating, kayaking and canoeing.

 New Mexico: Elephant Butte Lake

 It may be that your inner 10-year-old has to stifle a chuckle and the name of this lake, but it is in fact a pretty stunning body of water.
 The lake is part of the Elephant Butte Lake State Park and offers hundreds of campsites, many with RV support, along with fishing, scuba diving, boating, windsurfing and swimming.
 The name of the lake and the state park come from an elephant-shaped rock in the lake.

 New York: Lake Placid